-Description Application

-Trapping and rehoming

-Trapping involves establishing trap yards and using lures such as salt, molasses and/or lucerne to encourage feral horses to go into the trap yards.
+Description Application Trapping and rehoming Trapping involves establishing trap yards and using lures such as salt, molasses and/or lucerne to encourage feral horses to go into the trap yards.
 Once inside, a tripwire can be used to trigger the closure of the entry gate.
-Trapping can be more expensive than other control methods as it is labour- intensive.
+Trapping can be more labour- intensive than other control methods.
 Rehoming involves the transport of the feral horse to freehold land where it can be securely and safely held and potentially domesticated.
 Trapping has been used with success in the Victorian Alps.
-The installation of a trapping network is required to implement this method.
+The installation of a trapping network and establishment of pre- determined rehoming destinations is required to implement this method.
 There is a need to monitor traps and remove horses from trap yards in a timely manner.
 Trapping can be a humane and effective control method for removing feral horses.
-Trapping will be used in combination with rehoming to remove feral horses from Barmah Forest.
-In 2019, following the securing of rehoming partners, a trapping network will be established.
+Trapping will be used in combination with rehoming to remove feral horses from Barmah Forest to meet the annual removal targets.
+In 2019, following the securing of rehoming partners through an annual Expression of Interest process, a trapping network will be established.
 Detailed locations for traps will be determined during planning prior to operational implementation.
-Rehoming opportunities will be identified prior to any feral horses being trapped.

-Description Application Shooting (free-ranging horses) Shooting can provide site specific and humane ways of managing feral animals, using appropriately skilled shooters under tightly managed Shooting by contracted professional shooters has also been propose by a number of stakeholders and welfare organisations as a mor humane approach than other methods, in terms of minimising anim- stress and time to death. conditions.
-Shooting of free-ranging feral horses will be used as a contra- method over the four year duration of this plan.
+Rehoming opportunities will be identified prior to any feral horses being trapped through the Expression of Interest and subsequent register of suitable rehoming doctinations. destinations.
+Shooting (free-ranging horses) Shooting can provide site specific and humane ways of managing feral animals, using appropriately skilled shooters under tightly managed conditions.
+Shooting by contracted professional shooters has also been proposed by a number of stakeholders and welfare organisations as a more humane approach than other methods, in terms of minimising animal stress and time to death.
+Shooting of free-ranging feral horses will be used as a control method over the four-year duration of this plan.
 It will be used to reduce feral horse numbers.
-It is proposed that appropriate accredited, skilled and equipped professional shooters will be contracted to cull feral horses using equipment that maximise animal welfare standards and minimises horse distress (e.g. hig calibre firearms, noise suppressors and thermal imaging equipment).
-Shooting may also be used in relation to trapping and rehomin when horses such as stallions pose a threat to other horses and/o operational staff.
-Removal and appropriate disposal of carcasses from shootir operations may involve contractual arrangements with a knackery.
-A seasonal operational plan will be developed to define the setting for lethal control, and how shooting will be carried out.
-Appropriate accredited and supervised professional shooters would carry out the shooting.
-A regular evaluation of the use of shooting (and other contr methods) will be conducted, overseen by the Feral Horse Technic Reference Group.
-If required, an aerial control trial may be considered if ground-based removal techniques fail to capture horse in dense vegetation (e.g. within tall Phragmites beds within the floodplain marshes).
-Euthanasia Defined as the practice of intentionally ending a life in order to relieve pain and suffering, euthanasia is not a population control method, however its application is described here.
-Euthanasia of free-ranging or captive horses may be required when horses are injured, ill, or are in very poor body condition.
-Population reduction will reduce the likelihood of this occurring.
-Should euthanasia be required, Parks Victoria will: work with the RSPCA and expert equine veterinarians to accurately assess feral horse condition to identify animal requiring euthanasia, and use appropriately accredited and supervised Parks Victoria stata and/or professional shooters to carry out the shooting.
-Mustering Mustering involves using horse riders, ground vehicles or helicopters, or a combination of these, to gather and move groups of feral horses into a yard.
-Mustering has not been used to assist in the capture of feral horses in Victorian national parks, but has a history of use for cattle remove prior to Barmah's reservation as a National Park.
-Mustering operations are best suited to open and relatively flat terrain and mana- be suitable for practical, effective and humane method removal of feral horses in the Barmah Forest.
-Mustering may be trialled as a secondary method to yard fer horses and may be used as an additional capture technique durin the term of this plan.
+Appropriately accredited, skilled and equipped professional shooters will be contracted to cull feral horses using equipment that maximises animal welfare standards and minimises horse distress (e.g. high calibre firearms, noise suppressors and ground-based thermal imaging equipment for close-approach).
+Shooting may also be used in relation to trapping and rehoming, when horses such as stallions pose a threat to other horses and/or operational staff.
+Removal and appropriate disposal of carcasses from shooting operations may involve contractual arrangements with a knackery.
+A seasonal operational plan will be developed to define the settings for lethal control, and how shooting will be carried out.
+A regular evaluation of the use of shooting (and other control methods) will be conducted, overseen by the Feral Horse Technical Reference Group.
+If required, an aerial control trial may be considered if ground-based removal techniques fail to capture horses in dense vegetation (e.g. within tall Phragmites beds within the floodplain marshes).